edunavata/gpu-bd/domain/gpu/silver.md

 A chip defines:
 - The vendor and architecture (normalized references)
 - Compute and acceleration capabilities
+- Typical sustained clock frequency via `typical_clock_mhz`
 - Power and interface characteristics, including PCIe generation

 A chip is the common base for multiple commercial GPU variants.
 Product identity fields such as brand_series and code_name remain controlled text to avoid normalizing unstable naming.

+Clock semantics:
+- `typical_clock_mhz` represents the typical sustained operating frequency under load.
+- It is a vendor-neutral abstraction: AMD Game Clock, NVIDIA Base Clock.
+- It is not the minimum guaranteed clock and is not split into base/game/boost triplets.
+- This choice maximizes cross-vendor comparability and avoids over-modeling.
+- Boost clocks remain modeled separately as peak capability on `gpu_variant.factory_boost_mhz`.

 ---